deriv-com/deriv-app/packages/cfd/README.md

 ## How to work with this project

 To run and work with this workspace you need to run `npm run serve cfd` command along with `npm run serve core`.
-It will watch `cfd` so after you made some change in your code it will automatically rebuild `cfd` and recompile `core`.
+It will watch `cfd` so after you made some changes in your code it will automatically rebuild `cfd` and recompile `core`.